JTinglof/beginner-java/README.md

-# beginner-java
+# Beginner Java
-School work done in Java
+A collection of simple projects done in java.